Javey/vdt.js/README.md

 # Escape & Unescape

 Any output will be escaped.
-If you want prevent it, you can to like below:
+If you want prevent it, you can do like below:

 ```javascript
 var a = '<h1>title</h1>';